Post

 3D Printer as a milling machine

-One of the first project I want to share, because so many people have asked about it, is about how I converted my old 3D printer into a CNC milling machine.
+One of the first projects I want to share, because so many people have asked about it, is how I converted my old 3D printer into a CNC milling machine.
 I primarily followed this guide by Noah Meurer and adapted it to fit my specific needs.

 For a study project, I needed to mill a circuit board, so I decided to repurpose my 3D printer for the task.
 The process involved replacing the hotend with a Dremel tool, updating the firmware to disable temperature regulation (since a hotend is no longer required), and 3D printing a custom mounting bracket for the Dremel’s flexible shaft.
 Before proceeding with the conversion, I printed the necessary bracket, which you can find here.